NBA Hall of Fame

 His 1948 Saint Louis team, featuring Hall of Famer Ed Macauley, captured the NIT Championship, which was at the time considered equal to or more prestigious than the NCAA Tournament.
 For his tactical innovations and 429 collegiate victories, he was inducted into the Basketball Hall of Fame in 1979.

-Hickey's Awards & Records
+Hickey's Awards & Honors

 • NIT (1948)